Connection Issues

 This procedure will erase all settings, such as Bluetooth profiles, output selection, RGB underglow color, etc.

-Acquiring a Reset UF2
+Building a Reset Firmware

-Find the build.yaml file in your zmk-config folder and add an additional settings reset build for the board used by your split keyboard.
-For example assuming that the config repo is setup for nice!nano v2 with Corne, append the settings_reset shield to the build.yaml file as follows:
+folder and add an additional settings reset build for the board used by your split keyboard.
+For example, assuming that the config repo is setup for nice!nano v2 with Corne, append the settings_reset

 include: